 |Picture by Pixabay|

 In November 2016, UNESCO officially recognized Belgian beer culture as an Intangible Cultural Heritage.
-Belgian beer, the breweries and beer culture in Belgium are so closely intertwined with society that it has also become an integral part of Belgian identity.
-Belgian beers connect Flemish, Walloons and Brussels residents in a common uniqueness.
+Belgian beer, the breweries, and beer culture in Belgium are so closely intertwined with a society that it has also become an integral part of Belgian identity.
+Belgian beers connect Flemish, Walloons, and Brussels residents in a common uniqueness.
 UNESCO has now officially recognized that unique connection between beer and Belgium as an Intangible Cultural Heritage.
 Cheers!